Court operations during pandemic

 03-16-20: Attorney, client protocol established for Kansas courts

-The Kansas Judicial Center is closed until further notice.
+The Kansas Judicial Center is open by appointment only until further notice.
 Contact us at:

 Office of Judicial Administration